Main Home | Lighthouse | CatMom | Other Stuff | Messages

 This game helps bring to light those positive things about yourself that you have hidden in your shadow.

 The shadow. according to Jung, is a powerful source of wrongdoing in the world.
 One practice that arises out of not confronting and acknowledging your own shadowy aspects is what is called projection.
-Projection is where you see in others the demons that actually reside in your own psyche.
+Projection is where you see in others the demons that actually reside in your own psyche or, conversely, where you see good in others that is actually inside yourself..

 To illustrate the concept of projection, let us invent a woman named Judy.
 Judy sees herself as a kind, caring, and loving person who only wants to help others.
 Unfortunately, the truth is that she is bitter and mean-spirited, and often makes remarks to others that are designed to make those others feel bad about themselves.
 Most of those around her buy into this lie.
 But when someone comes along who threatens this false self-image, Judy lays into them, accusing them of being unkind, uncaring, and unloving; accusing them of trying to make her (or those around her) feel bad about themselves.
 In short, she accuses the other person of being and doing what she herself is and does.
 That is projection in a nutshell.